ardislu/google-sheets-typescript-boilerplate/README.md

 Reference JSDoc comments in `Code.ts` for more information.

 ## Requirements

 - [Node.js](https://nodejs.org/)
 - [git](https://git-scm.com/)
 - A Google Apps Script project attached to a Google Sheet to pull and push to (see [section below](#create-a-google-apps-script-project-attached-to-a-google-sheet))

 ## Quickstart

-1. Clone this repo
+1. Clone this repo:

 ```
 git clone https://github.com/ardislu/google-sheets-typescript-boilerplate.git
 ```

-2. Install project dependencies
+2. Install project dependencies:

 ```
 npm i
 ```

-3. Authorize yourself in `clasp` (see [`clasp` documentation](https://developers.google.com/apps-script/guides/clasp) for more information)
+3. Authorize yourself in `clasp` (see [`clasp` documentation](https://developers.google.com/apps-script/guides/clasp) for more information):

 ```
 npm run clasp login
 ```

-4. Write custom functions and UI customizations for Google Sheets in `Code.ts` (in Typescript!)
+4. Write custom functions and UI customizations for Google Sheets in `Code.ts` (in Typescript!).

-5. Use `npm run clasp pull` and `npm run clasp push` to sync with the remote Google Apps Scripts project (see [below](#create-a-google-apps-script-project-attached-to-a-google-sheet))
+5. Use `npm run clasp pull` and `npm run clasp push` to sync with the remote Google Apps Scripts project (see [below](#create-a-google-apps-script-project-attached-to-a-google-sheet)).

 ## Create a Google Apps Script project attached to a Google Sheet
 You need a `.clasp.json` file in the project root with the property `scriptID` for `clasp pull` and `clasp push` to work.
 Use `.clasp.json.example` as an example.